Color Psychology: The Role of Color in Emotional Responses

 Mental Health & Therapy

-Color psychology influences our moods and behavior.
-Mental health professionals use color therapy to treat stress, anxiety, and depression.
-Color therapy stimulates various vibrations and emotions to enhance well-being and balance.
+Color psychology can influence our moods and behavior.
+Some mental health professionals use color therapy (chromotherapy) to treat stress, anxiety, and depression.
+Color therapy stimulates various vibrations and emotions to enhance well-being and balance and may include art therapy, talk therapy, and music therapy.

 Design and Marketing